Best ETFs in Canada 2023 (Canadian Index)

 Ishares S&P TSX 60 Index ETF (XIU.TO)

-iShares S&P/TSX 60 Index ETF as its’ name implies, it’s a fund that is constituted with the 60 largest companies that are members of the TSX.
+iShares S&P/TSX 60 Index ETF as its’ name implies, it’s a fund that invests in 60 largest companies that are members of the TSX.
 It’s the most popular ETF in Canada with 10 Billion dollars in Assets.
 This ETF is representative of the Canadian economy which is dominated by the Energy and Financial sector as you can see below n the sector allocation table.

 The number of holdings for the ETF is 60.
 It has the highest MER in the list but this did not really impact its long term performance in comparison with the other funds.